Safeguarding Singapore's seas with Navy's ASSeTs

 SINGAPORE: A masked man charges forward on the deck of a vessel, knife in hand.

-"BANG!"
-The sound rings out as the sea marshall fires off two shots from his sub-machine gun.
+"Bang!"
+The sound rings out as the sea marshal fires off two shots from his sub-machine gun.
 The masked man falls to the ground, motionless.

 This is just one scenario that could potentially happen on board a vessel, and one that the Republic of Singapore Navy’s Accompanying Sea Security Teams, or ASSeTs, is trained for.